AlexusYT/MegaEngineRing/README.md

 ### 4. Running

+> MegaEngineSDK target now links to MegaEngineEditor directly, so no need to manually specify `--sdk-path` or `--sdk-version`

-Editor requires SDK to run.
+~~Editor requires SDK to run.
 Normally it installs to `/usr/local/var/MegaEngineRing/sdk`.
-If SDK not found at this path, you can specify a path to SDK directory and SDK version manually.
+If SDK not found at this path, you can specify a path to SDK directory and SDK version manually.~~

-* `--sdk-path` to set a path to SDK directory.
+* ~~`--sdk-path` to set a path to SDK directory.~~
-* `--sdk-version` to set an SDK version.
+* ~~`--sdk-version` to set an SDK version.
 By default, it is randomly selected.
-Currently only `0.1.0` version is available, so it's not a big problem.
+Currently only `0.1.0` version is available, so it's not a big problem.~~

 ### Another way